anna-dor-plumsail/documents-docs/source/document-generation/docx/conditionally-hide-blocks.rst

 If you want to hide arbitrary section that is not a table row or a bullet list item, we recommend you to wrap it into a table cell with invisible borders.

-In this example, we will use information about a company as a source data for the template and a specific case of the formatter: hide-block-if-empty.
+In this example, we will use information about a company as a source data for the template and a specific case of the formatter: `hide-block-if-empty formatter <../common-docx-xlsx/formatters.html#hhide-block-if-empty>`_.
 The formatter hides parts of a document if some value or collection of values is null, empty or empty array.

 This is JSON representation of company data: